markopajugit/blockchain/README.md

 - Make sure the sender wallet has enough coins
 - Mine blocks to earn mining rewards (100 coins per block)
 - Check wallet balance in the wallets panel

+**Production Deployment Issues:**
+- Ensure all environment variables are set correctly
+- Check that file paths are absolute or correctly relative to the deployment location
+- Verify the frontend path is accessible from the server
+- Check that the blockchain storage directory has write permissions

 ## License